-The Born to Run Eyeshadow Palette retails for $49.00 USD but is frequently included in 20-50% off sale promotions at retailers such as Sephora and Ulta, as well as Urban Decay’s online shop.
-Each shadow is 0.80 grams (total of 16.8 grams), which makes the price per gram $2.92 USD.
-Thus, while the overall price of the palette is steep, the price per gram is actually on the affordable side.
+The Born to Run Eyeshadow Palette retails for $49.00 but is frequently included in 20-50% off sale promotions.
+Each pan contains 0.80 grams (total of 16.8 grams), which makes the price per gram $2.92.
+Thus, the price per gram is actually more affordable.

-As always, swatches are not a perfect indicator of quality, but they can provide clues as to how an eyeshadow may perform on the eye in terms of pigmentation and ability to blend.
-The below swatches of the Born to Run Eyeshadow Palette was done with a finger on a bare arm.
+As always, swatches are not a perfect indicator of quality.
+However, they can provide clues regarding pigmentation and ability to blend.
+The below swatches of the Born to Run Eyeshadow Palette were done with my finger on my bare arm.

 Swatches of the Urban Decay Born to Run Eyeshadow Palette

-The majority of the shadows in the Born to Run palette swatched well, but some of the mattes and one of the shimmers are extremely dry to the touch.
+The majority of the shadows in the Born to Run palette swatched well.
+However, some of the mattes and one of the shimmers are dry.
 The dry shades include Still Shot, Hell Ride, Wildheart, and Punk.
-Of these drier shades, Still Shot was the only surprise given that it is a lighter pink tone and the other shades are purple and dark-toned shadows.
+Of these drier shades, Still Shot was the only surprise.
+I expected the darker tones to be a drier formula, but not a light pink.

-Also, as evidenced by the photo, the shimmer shades are not high impact metallics but are grungy muted.
-In particular, the shades Radio and Wildheart are more of a true satin finish.
+Also, the shimmer shades are not high impact metallics.
+Instead, the metallics are grungy, muted shades.
+In particular, Radio and Wildheart appear satin.
 Within the palette, there are a variety of finishes including matte, metallic, shimmer, and satin.

 Weekender – light neutral beige matte

 Riff – brown-nude matte with floating micro-sparkle